mverboom/asker/Readme.md

 *var* (mandatory)

 This is the name of the variable the selection of the user will be assigned to.
+If var has already been assigned a value, the option with that value will be pre selected.

 *list* (mandatory)